shahiryar/shahiryar.github.io/project_conflict_modeling.md

 proactively address potential conflicts.

 ## Motivation
 The cost associated with the conflicts are substantial.
-Therefore, it is important to use creative ways to look at conflicts in order to not just understand it but to model it, address the root causes, and control conflcits even before they become violent.
-My country, has been under constant presure of political conflicts and violence.
-This model is an attempt to model conlficts generally and uncover the underlying socio-economic factors.
+Therefore, it is important to use creative ways to look at conflicts in order to not just understand it but to model it, address the root causes, and control conflicts even before they become violent.
+My country, has been under constant pressure of political conflicts and violence.
+This model is an attempt to model conflict generally and uncover the underlying socio-economic factors.

 ## Results
 Random Forest Classifier gave the best results on three evaluation metrics namely: Accuracy Score, Recall Score, and F1 Score.